 Players who are cut from a team, or try out but don't make the roster, can play for the post that is the next-shortest driving distance from their residence.
 If a player doesn't make that team, he can try out with the next-closest post.
 He can continue until he finds a team to join.

 Coaches who want to start a team should contact the department baseball chairman in their state.
 A full listing of chairmen can be found here.
 The department will send a new team packet, which includes copies of the state and national rules, insurance information and registration forms.
-A coach must first fill out a new team registration form.
-After that’s accepted, an American Legion Baseball registration form must be sent in for insurance purposes.

 Usually, local umpire associations provide departments with umpires.
 Department chairmen can nominate umpires to officiate the national tournament.
 Umpires can also nominate each other.